 Problem: At the POA console, the Statistics box shows a large number of undeliverable users.
-Undeliverable user was undeliverable.
+Undeliverable users can be encountered using either mapped drive connections or TCP/IP connections.
 Undeliverable users are counted differently from undeliverable messages.
-For example, a single message could be addressed to 10 users; perhaps 9 users received the message successfully but 1
+For example, a single message could be addressed to 10 users; perhaps 9 users received the message successfully but 1 user was undeliverable.

-Possible Cause: If messages cannot be delivered to a particular user, that user might have a damaged user database can be delivered.
-See "Maintaining User/Resource and Message Databases" in "Databases" in the
+- Possible Cause: If messages cannot be delivered to a particular user, that user might have a damaged user database (userxxx.db). - Action: In ConsoleOne, perform maintenance to correct any problems with the user database so messages can be delivered.
+See "Maintaining User/Resource and Message Databases" in "Databases" in the GroupWise 7 Administration Guide. - Action: Check the POA log file for other reasons why messages cannot be delivered to specific users.
+See "Using POA Log Files" in "Post Office Agent" in the GroupWise 7 Administration Guide.